 - Vinyl Record

 I put several of these materials to the test and had various results.
-You will want to read on if you are thinking of engraving any of these materials on your Cricut.
+Some great, some not so great.
+You will want to read on if you are thinking of engraving any of these materials with your Cricut Maker.

 Foil Poster Board